The North East’s regional liver medicine and liver transplantation service is based at the liver unit at the Freeman Hospital.

 Following a liver transplant, our patients are looked after on the Intensive Care Unit (Ward 37) and Ward 38, Institute of Transplantation.

 Patients requiring a day case procedure are admitted to the Day Treatment Centre on Ward 4.
-This might be for:

-- drainage of ascites (abnormal build up of fluid in the abdomen),
+- Drainage of ascites (abnormal build up of fluid in the abdomen),

-- liver biopsy (removing small amounts of tissues or cells for investigation), or
+- Liver biopsy (removing small amounts of tissues or cells for investigation), or

-- venesection (taking blood)
+- Venesection (taking blood)

 We work closely with dietitians, physiotherapy, social work and specialist nurses in substance misuse.